Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Social media and communication technologies are closely intertwined in their practical functions in society (Ou, Sia, and Hui 2013).
 People adopt social media to meet individual, social, political, and commercial needs.
 Previous research validates the unified theory of technology acceptance and use as a comprehensive theoretical model for predicting adoption intention for social media platforms.
 Peng and Miller (2021) argue that UTAUT is an effective model for explaining people’s news use behavior on WeChat, a popular social media platform in China.

 Consequently, the UTAUT model certainly provides an in-depth understanding of factors that predict citizen journalism practice on social media.
 Venkatesh, Davis, Morris, and Fred D. Davis developed the UTAUT model in 2003, based on eight well-known technology adoption models (Venkatesh et al. 2003).
-Based on the literature on user acceptance, technology adoption models are widely used to identify factors that influence users’ adoption of new information and communication technologies (Rauniar, Rawski, Yang, and Johnson 2014).
-Venkatesh et al. (2003) identified four constructs that directly and indirectly determine users’ system use motivation.
+Based on the user acceptance literature, technology adoption models are widely used to identify factors influencing users’ adoption of new information and communication technologies (Rauniar, Rawski, Yang, and Johnson 2014).
+Venkatesh et al. (2003) identified four constructs that directly and indirectly determine users’ motivation to use the system.
 The three constructs (1.
 Performance Expectancy, 2.
 Effort Expectancy, and 3.
 Social Influence) determine the intention to use the technology through behavioral intention.

 The fourth characteristic (Facilitating Conditions) directly determines the intention to use the technology.
 The UTAUT model also presents four moderator variables (Age, Gender, Experience, and voluntariness of use).
-The current study investigated the intention to use social media to practice citizen journalism, depending on users’ perceptions of the practice.
+The current study investigated users’ intentions to use social media for citizen journalism, based on their perceptions of the practice.
 Hence, we applied the UTAUT model to explain why and how users adopt social media platforms for citizen journalism.
-Venkatesh et al. (2003) mentioned that performance expectancy, effort expectancy, facilitating conditions, and social influence are four determinants of technology usage intention.
-Social media sites have become very popular for practicing citizen journalism, particularly in terms of the performance expectancy, effort expectancy, and social influence determinants.
+Venkatesh et al. (2003) identified performance expectancy, effort expectancy, facilitating conditions, and social influence as the four determinants of technology usage intention.
+Social media sites have become very popular for practicing citizen journalism, particularly with respect to the performance expectancy, effort expectancy, and social influence determinants.
 The UTAUT model is applicable for identifying the determinants and consequences of using social media sites for citizen journalism.

 Hypothesis Development